Vegan pot pie, one of my favorite comfort recipes. It is super warm, cozy, and flavorful, as well as perfect to enjoy during the wintertime.

 - Bake for 35 to 45 minutes or until the top crust is golden brown.
 Remove from the oven and let it rest for 15 minutes to cool slightly before slicing.

-- Customize it with blends like Italian seasoning, poultry seasoning, or even chicken seasoning, and serve immediately with breakfast potatoes, roasted red peppers, or your favorite side dish.
+- Customize your vegan pot pie with blends like Italian seasoning, poultry seasoning, or even chicken seasoning, and serve immediately with your favorite side dish.

 - Keep the leftovers in an airtight container in the fridge for 5 to 7 days.